YahooArchive/mojito-shaker/docs/shaker_components.rst

 ========

 Shaker is comprised of three components that work together in various ways depending on the environment.
+Note that this chapter doesn't cover any tecnical aspect and is just an overview of the Shaker architecture.

 Shaker Core
 ###############